-The aim of this paper is to go a little further in this study of the birational geometry of finite covers of moduli of $(1,d)$-polarized abelian surfaces, concentrating in particular on some spaces that cover also the moduli spaces with level structure.
-In fact, we add to the moduli functor the datum of a symmetric theta structure (see Section \ref{symtheta}), that is an isomorphism of the Mumford's Theta group and the abstract Heisenberg group that commutes with the natural involution on the abelian surface.
-This aspect seems to have been studied quite deeply in the case of a polarization of level 2, 3 or 4; for instance see \cite{Bo,DL,VdG,SM,SM1,NVG} and \cite{Bo1} for applications to non-abelian theta functions.
+The aim of this paper is to go a little further in this study of the birational geometry of finite covers of moduli of $(1,d)$-polarized abelian surfaces, concentrating in particular on some spaces that cover finitely the moduli spaces with level structure.
+In fact, we add to the moduli functor the datum of a symmetric theta structure (see Section \ref{symtheta}), that is an isomorphism of Mumford's Theta group and the abstract Heisenberg group that commutes with the natural involution on the abelian surface.
+This aspect seems to have been studied quite deeply in the case of a polarization of type $2$, $3$ or $4$ (for instance see \cite{Bo,DL,vdG,SM,SM1,NVG} and \cite{Bo1} for applications to non-abelian theta functions).
 However, up till now, to the best of our knowledge, it seems to have been ignored for other polarizations.
 Our study will be mainly aimed at understanding the birational geometry of moduli spaces and will be performed via theta-constant functions.
-In order to have well defined theta-constants, it often turns out to be very interesting to add to our moduli space the choice of a theta characteristic, seen as the quadratic form induced on the points of $2$-torsion by a symmetric line bundle in the algebraic equivalence class of the polarization.
+In order to have well-defined theta-constants, it often turns out to be very important to add to our moduli space the choice of a theta characteristic, seen as the quadratic form induced on the points of $2$-torsion by a symmetric line bundle in the algebraic equivalence class of the polarization.
 For our goals, the choice of the theta characteristic will be equivalent to the choice of the symmetric line bundle.
-The main results in Section \ref{secquattro} can be summarized as follows.

-\begin{theoremn} Let $d_1,d_2$ be positive integers such that $d_1|d_2$, and $\mathcal{A}_2(d_1,d_2)^{lev}$ be the moduli space of $(d_1,d_2)$-polarized abelian surfaces with a level structure. \begin{itemize} \item[-] If $d_1$ is odd and $d_2$ is even then there exist two quasi-projective varieties $\A_2(d_1,d_2)^{-}_{sym}$ and $\A_2(d_1,d_2)^{+}_{sym}$ parametrizing polarized abelian surfaces with level $(d_1,d_2)$ structure, a symmetric theta structure and an odd, respectively even theta characteristic.
+The main results in Section \ref{secquattro} can be summarized as follows. \begin{theoremn} Let $d_1,d_2$ be positive integers such that $d_1|d_2$, and let $\mathcal{A}_2(d_1,d_2)^{lev}$ be the moduli space of $(d_1,d_2)$-polarized abelian surfaces with a level structure. \begin{itemize} \item[-] If $d_1$ is odd then there exist two quasi-projective varieties $\A_2(d_1,d_2)^{-}_{sym}$ and $\A_2(d_1,d_2)^{+}_{sym}$ parametrizing polarized abelian surfaces with level $(d_1,d_2)$-structure, a symmetric theta structure and an odd, respectively even theta characteristic.
 Furthermore, there are natural morphisms